 Francis Dhomont’s works are out there!
-They have been performed in concert in ’s-Hertogenbosch, Aarhus, Aberdeen, Aix-en-Provence, Albi, Allentsteig, Amsterdam, Angoulême, Annecy, Arc-et-Senans, Arles, Arlon, Arras, Atlanta, Austin, Avignon, Banff, Bangor, Barcelona, Bari, Basel, Bath, Beijing, Belfast, Belo Horizonte, Berkeley, Berlin, Besançon, Birmingham, Bishkek, Bogotá, Bologna, Bordeaux, Boston, Bourges, Brasília, Bratislava, Brno, Brooklyn, Brussels, Buenos Aires, Cagliari, Calgary, Camallera, Cambridge, Cardiff, Casablanca, Cedar Rapids, Chatham, Cluj-Napoca, Cologne, Copenhagen, Córdoba, Córdoba, Corfu, Cosenza, Crest, Curitiba, Dijon, Dresden, Durham, Edinburgh, Essen, Eugene, Geneva, Genoa, Ghent, Glasgow, Gothenburg, Granada, Grand Rapids, Grenoble, Guelph, Halifax, Hamilton, Hanover, Havana, Helsinki, Hong Kong, Huddersfield, Indiana, Ithaca, Jena, Karlsruhe, Kingston, Kitchener, Kobe, Kraków, L’Aquila, La Rochelle, Lanús, Lanzarote, Las Palmas de Gran Canaria, Leeds, Leicester, Les Baux-de-Provence, Leuk, Linz, Lisbon, Liverpool, Lixouri, London, Los Angeles, Louvain-la-Neuve, Lugano, Lussas, Luxembourg, Lyon, Madrid, Manchester, Manizales, Mar del Plata, Marseille, Matera, Medellín, Mexico City, Moissac, Monaco, Moncton, Mons, Montevideo, Montpellier, Montréal, Montreuil, Morelia, Nagoya, Nantes, Nevers, Newcastle, Nice, Nîmes, Norwich, Novi Sad, Oberlin, Odessa, Ohain, Osaka, Oslo, Ottawa, Outremont, Padua, Palermo, Paris, Perpignan, Perth, Perugia, Pescara, Plan-d’Aups-Sainte-Baume, Pommiers, Porto, Prague, Pristina, Quebec City, Remedios de Escalada, Rennes, Rethymno, Rio de Janeiro, Rochester, Rome, Saignelégier, Saint-Boniface, Saint-Denis, Saint-Étienne, Saint-Rémy-de-Provence, San Francisco, San José, San Sebastián, Santa Fe, Santiago, São Paulo, Scarborough, Seattle, Seia, Seoul, Sète, Seville, Sheffield, Sherbrooke, Sofia, St Catharines, St John’s, Stafford, Stanford, Stockholm, Stockton, Strasbourg, Stuttgart, Szczecin, Tenerife, The Hague, Tokyo, Toronto, Udine, Uppsala, Valdivia, Valencia, Valparaíso, Vancouver, Vaulx-en-Velin, Victoria, Victoriaville, Vienna, Vierzon, Villeneuve-lès-Avignon, Vitoria-Gasteiz, Weimar, Wellington, Winnipeg and Zürich…
+They have been performed in concert in ’s-Hertogenbosch, Aarhus, Aberdeen, Aix-en-Provence, Albi, Allentsteig, Amsterdam, Angoulême, Annecy, Arc-et-Senans, Arles, Arlon, Arras, Atlanta, Austin, Avignon, Banff, Bangor, Barcelona, Bari, Basel, Bath, Beijing, Belfast, Belo Horizonte, Berkeley, Berlin, Besançon, Birmingham, Bishkek, Bogotá, Bologna, Bordeaux, Boston, Bourges, Brasília, Bratislava, Brno, Brooklyn, Brussels, Buenos Aires, Cagliari, Calgary, Camallera, Cambridge, Cardiff, Casablanca, Cedar Rapids, Chatham, Cluj-Napoca, Cologne, Copenhagen, Córdoba, Córdoba, Corfu, Cosenza, Crest, Curitiba, Dijon, Dresden, Durham, Edinburgh, Essen, Eugene, Geneva, Genoa, Ghent, Glasgow, Gothenburg, Granada, Grand Rapids, Grenoble, Guelph, Halifax, Hamilton, Hanover, Havana, Helsinki, Hong Kong, Huddersfield, Indiana, Ithaca, Jena, Karlsruhe, Kingston, Kitchener, Kobe, Kraków, L’Aquila, La Rochelle, Lanús, Lanzarote, Las Palmas de Gran Canaria, Leeds, Leicester, Les Baux-de-Provence, Leuk, Linz, Lisbon, Liverpool, Lixouri, London, Los Angeles, Louvain-la-Neuve, Lugano, Lussas, Luxembourg, Lyon, Madrid, Manchester, Manizales, Mar del Plata, Marseille, Matera, Medellín, Mexico City, Moissac, Monaco, Moncton, Mons, Montevideo, Montpellier, Montréal, Montreuil, Morelia, Nagoya, Nantes, Nevers, Newcastle, Nice, Nîmes, Norwich, Novi Sad, Oberlin, Odessa, Ohain, Osaka, Oslo, Ottawa, Outremont, Padua, Palermo, Paris, Perpignan, Perth, Perugia, Pescara, Plan-d’Aups-Sainte-Baume, Pommiers, Porto, Prague, Pristina, Quebec City, Remedios de Escalada, Rennes, Rethymno, Rio de Janeiro, Rochester, Rome, Saignelégier, Saint Petersburg, Saint-Boniface, Saint-Denis, Saint-Étienne, Saint-Rémy-de-Provence, San Francisco, San José, San Sebastián, Santa Fe, Santiago, São Paulo, Scarborough, Seattle, Seia, Seoul, Sète, Seville, Sheffield, Sherbrooke, Sofia, St Catharines, St John’s, Stafford, Stanford, Stockholm, Stockton, Strasbourg, Stuttgart, Szczecin, Tenerife, The Hague, Tokyo, Toronto, Udine, Uppsala, Valdivia, Valencia, Valparaíso, Vancouver, Vaulx-en-Velin, Victoria, Victoriaville, Vienna, Vierzon, Villeneuve-lès-Avignon, Vitoria-Gasteiz, Weimar, Wellington, Winnipeg and Zürich…

 Francis Dhomont studied under Ginette Waldmeier, Charles Koechlin and Nadia Boulanger.
 In the late 40s, in Paris (France), he intuitively discovered with magnetic wire what Pierre Schaeffer would later call “musique concrète” and consequently conducted solitary experiments with the musical possibilities of sound recording.
 Later, leaving behind instrumental writing, he dedicated himself exclusively to electroacoustic composition.